chrisleellf/CCLab_Chris/README.md

 # CCLab

-here is my website https://github.com/chrisleellf/CCLab_Chris and this is the live version of it on GitHub Peages
+here is my website https://github.com/chrisleellf/CCLab_Chris and this is the live version of it on GitHub Paages

 This is the root, or very base of my cclab folder.